Goncalves2525/real-estate-management-system/docs/sprintC/us010/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an unregistered user, I want to display listed properties.
+As a client, I place an order to purchase the property, submitting the order amount.